apache/openserverless-site/content/en/docs/cli/entities/activations/_index.md

 ---
 title: Activations
+description: Detailed records of action executions
 ---
-# Activations
+## Activations

 When an event occurs that triggers a function, ops creates an activation record, which contains information about the function execution, such as input parameters, output results, and any metadata associated with the activation.
 It’s something similar to the classic concept of `log`.

-# How activations work
+## How activations work

 When invoking an action with `ops action invoke`, you’ll receive only an invocation id as an answer.